Are you planning an amazing wedding or other fabulous event?

 - I play doubles tennis in my neighborhood’s women’s league, affectionately known as “Hit and Giggle” tennis.
 However, I’m rather quite serious about winning.

 - My love language is SERVICE.
-I would rather that Don weed the flower beds than buy me a dozen roses.
+I would rather that Don weed the flower beds or vacuum the house than buy me a dozen roses.

 - I played the clarinet in middle school and the saxophone, oboe, and English horn in high school.
 Now I’m studying harp.
 The harp sounds pretty even if I miss a few notes.